 Tip 2: Add weight to your answer by giving a brief description

 “Risk managers maintain data or input quality of their risk management systems.
-They assess potential environmental effects of new processes and products on long-term profitability and growth.
-Risk managers measure, monitor, and analyse different aspects of risks associated with a business.
-They also undertake statistical analysis in order to quantify risk using different tools including econometric models.”
+They assess the potential environmental effects of new processes and products on long-term profitability and growth.
+Risk managers measure, monitor, and analyze different aspects of risks associated with a business.
+They also undertake statistical analysis to quantify risk using different tools including econometric models.”

 - 8 Risk Management Strategies Used By Top Managers